jtfmumm/cljs-exnihilo/README.md

 lein ring server
 ```

-You are now ready to edit your project in LightTable, or whichever IDE you prefer.
+You are now ready to edit your project.

 ## License